SourceCodeBot/crudodb/README.md

 # CrudoDb

-typescript written offline first indexeddb wrapper.

-is able to sync with backend services by passing optional service implementation.
+Offline-first IndexedDb wrapper written in TypeScript, which is able to sync with backend services by passing optional service implementation.

-## why?
+## Why?

-CrudoDb offers some advantages over other solutions.

-CrudoDb offers an offline-first and offline-only solution.
+CrudoDb offers some advantages over other solutions as it offers an offline-first and offline-only solution.

-An API connection is optional and can be synchronized e.g. after an already completed offline implementation.
+An optional API connection and can be synchronized e.g. after an already completed offline implementation.

 ## crudodb

-store list of `Database<T>` instances and manage them.
+Store list of `Database<T>` instances and manage them.

 `schemaKey` is an identifier to the instance of `Database<T>` you want to access.

-for example:
+For example:

 ```typescript
 const instance = await CrudoDb.setup();